Vodka maker CEDC bankruptcy plan approved

 Tariko became chairman of CEDC, which makes Absolwent and Parliament vodkas, last year after striking a deal aimed at rescuing the troubled company.
 CEDC has a leading market share in Russia, Poland and Hungary, but ran into financial problems after restating its results.

 Despite an investment by Tariko, CEDC continued to be dogged by a cash crunch.
-It filed for bankruptcy on April 7 with a plan to cede ownership to Tariko after he outmanoeuvred other potential investors for control of the company.
-Its current stock will be cancelled, and it will cease to be publicly traded, according to the statement.
+It filed for bankruptcy on April 7 with a plan to cede ownership to Tariko after he outmaneuvered other potential investors for control of the company.
+Its current stock will be canceled, and it will cease to be publicly traded, according to the statement.

 "The court's approval of our financial restructuring is a very positive step forward," Tariko said in the statement.
 "The company's world-class brands are now able to continue to build on their success locally and globally."